CDT/dt_book/tech/backend/faq.md

 Here's a breakdown of how TNS works:

-1. **TNSnames.ora file:** This file, located on the client machine, stores connection information for various Oracle databases in a format understandable by TNS.
+1. **tnsnames.ora file:** This file, located on the client machine, stores connection information for various Oracle databases in a format understandable by TNS.
 It acts like an address book, containing aliases (TNS names) that map to the actual connection details like hostname, port, and database name (SID).

 2. **TNS Listener:** This is a background service running on the database server.
 When a client application initiates a connection using a TNS name, the TNS listener on the server receives the request and translates the TNS name into the actual connection details using the tnsnames.ora file.